about the conference

 Prior Registration Required: Yes

 Sign up for an individual meeting with the invited industry experts who are participating in the conference.
 Ask questions, network and get feedback from professionals with the knowledge and experience to help you get ahead of the game.
 This is a fantastic opportunity for everyone from folks fresh to the industry to old hands who want to learn from experts in a focused, individualized setting.
-Applications now closed.
+Applications will open Summer 2020.

 The Delegate Badge is available for the industry professional who is looking to add extra value to their HPX experience and showcase themselves as valued affiliates of the HPX Festival and Conference.
 The badge gets you: